scalameta/metals/docs/editors/new-editor.md

 ### `-Dmetals.snippet-auto-indent`

-Certain editors will automatically insert identation equal to that of the reference line that the operation started on.
+Certain editors will automatically insert indentation equal to that of the reference line that the operation started on.
 This is relevant in the case of multiline textEdits such as the "implement all methods" completion.

 Possible values:

 - `on`: (default): the client automatically adds in the indentation.
 This is the case for VS Code, Atom, Sublime, and coc.nvim.
 - `off`: the client does not add any indentation when receiving a multi-line textEdit

 ### `-Dmetals.doctor-format`